Levi-Leah/COMPTIA-A-notes/modules/device-ports-and-peripherals.md

     - Expensive to replace
   - Modern projectors support wireless connectivity (Bluetooth, Wi-Fi)

+- **Touchscreens**
+  - Function as both input and output devices
+  - Include a digitizer for touch sensitivity
+  - **Resistive**
+    - 2 sheets of flexible plastic
+      - When pressed, create an electric signal
+    - Anything you touch it with creates a signal
+  - **Capacitive**
+    - Glass surface
+    - Uses electric properties of the human body

 ### Monitor Ports and Connectors

 <img src="images/monitor-ports-feature.jpg" width="500"/>